The Hibiscus tree belongs to a group of flowering plants in the mallow family Malvaceae.

 Excessive sunlight results in leaf sunburn which manifests as white spots on the leaves.

-If this happens, you should prune off the damaged leaves and move your plant to a location where it can get partial shade during the hottest part of the day.
+If this happens, you should prune off the damaged yellow leaves and move your plant to a location where it can get partial shade during the hottest part of the day.

 Too little light can also cause discoloration and falling leaves.